 If you have spent time on the Outer Banks, you know that wind can turn ordinary beach setups into engineering projects.

-The Versa-Brella feels lighter, simpler, and sturdier than many larger options.
+The umbrella feels lighter, simpler, and sturdier than many larger options.

 It is one of those items that quietly improves the whole beach experience.